-Vitamin C in small amounts acts of course as an antioxidant.
-Taken as an oral supplement, it can be useful in reducing some of the reactivity while desensitization and detoxification is taking place.
+Vitamin C in small amounts acts as an antioxidant.
+Taken as an oral supplement, it can be useful in reducing some of the reactivity while detoxification is taking place.
 When used intravenously in higher concentrations, usually between 15 – 50 grams, it achieves blood levels that can saturate tissues at far higher concentrations than oral dosing.
-The advantage of the vitamin C done after the sauna for multiple chemical sensitivity treatment is direct neutralization of the toxins, through oxidation.
-High intravenous doses of vitamin C act paradoxically as an oxidant, by generating hydrogen peroxide.
-The oxidation neutralizes toxins directly.
-This is particularly vital in multiple chemical sensitivity patients as part of their treatment, as sauna detoxification can often aggravate and worsen the sensitivity if the already burdened body is relied upon to detoxify the liberated chemicals.

 Oxidation therapy is related to both intravenous vitamin C, and oxygen therapy, in that it shares some of the similar mechanisms.
 However, the oxidation therapies of ozone, ultraviolet blood irradiation, and intravenous hydrogen peroxide have additional specific effects on the immune system.
-This is particularly important in multiple chemical sensitivity treatment as an imbalance or over-reactivity of the immune system is a fundamental mechanism which leads to the patient's symptoms.
+This may be important in chemical sensitivity treatment as an imbalance or over-reactivity of the immune system may be a mechanism partially attributing to the patient's symptoms.

-Oxidation therapy is given as a multiple chemical sensitivity treatment if the patient has an accompanying history of asthma, hayfever, eczema, and other allergic diseases.
-It is usually done twice a week as part of the 2-3 week protocol.
+Oxidation therapy may be recommended for chemical sensitivity treatment if the patient has an accompanying history of asthma, hayfever, eczema, and other allergic diseases.

-In select cases, if heavy metals are found to be part of the total body burden of toxins, then chelation therapy can help to remove them.
-In multiple chemical sensitivity patients however, it needs to be part of a comprehensive program as opposed to a stand-alone therapy.
+In select cases, if heavy metals are found to be part of the total body burden of toxins, then chelation therapy may be recommended help to remove them.
+In chemical sensitivity patients however, in my experience, it needs to be part of a comprehensive program as opposed to a stand-alone therapy.
 DMPS is a specific chelator for mercury, and is used in conjunction with DMSA.
 EDTA is used for a variety of heavy metals, including lead, cadmium, and arsenic.